Studying the radiation of a white dwarf star falling onto a black hole: Introduction

-An idea of using cold atomic gases as quantum simulators of systems otherwise inaccessible is already well established and sounds in accordance with an old proposition given by Feynman \cite{Feynman82,Feynman86}.
-For example, this idea has been applied to study a quantum phase transition from a superfluid to a Mott insulator by using a gas of ultracold rubidium atoms in an optical lattice \cite{Greiner02} and to investigate critical phenomena near continuous phase transitions \cite{Hung11}.
-A two-dimensional caesium atoms' superfluid was quenched to higher interparticle interactions to observe the Sakharov oscillations, which were predicted to occur at the inflation era of early Universe and are responsible for detected fluctuating cosmic microwave background \cite{Hung13}.
-Recently, the Hawking temperature of an analogue black hole was measured experimentally in agreement with the Hawking's theory \cite{Steinhauer19}.
+An idea of using cold atomic gases as quantum simulators of systems otherwise inaccessible is already well established and sounds in accordance with an old proposition given by \cite{Feynman82,Feynman86}.
+For example, this idea has been applied to study a quantum phase transition from a superfluid to a Mott insulator by using a gas of ultracold rubidium atoms in an optical lattice \citep{Greiner02} and to investigate critical phenomena near continuous phase transitions \citep{Hung11}.
+A two-dimensional caesium atoms' superfluid was quenched to higher interparticle interactions to observe the Sakharov oscillations, which were predicted to occur at the inflation era of the early Universe and are responsible for detected fluctuating cosmic microwave background \citep{Hung13}.
+Recently, the Hawking temperature of an analogue black hole was measured experimentally in agreement with the Hawking's theory \citep{Steinhauer19}.
 An analogue fluid black hole was created in the Bose-Einstein condensate of rubidium atoms.

-The initial temperatures of white dwarf stars, while forming, are of order of $10^5\,$K \cite{Goldsbury12}.
-They cool down and reach $2\times 10^4\,$K after hundred million years.
-This temperature falls to $10^4\,$K over the next billion years \cite{Fontaine01}.
-Hot white dwarfs are temporal, short-living objects.
-The oldest observed white dwarfs have temperatures of the order of $10^3\,$K \cite{Kaplan14}.
-Recently an ultracold white dwarf 2MASS J0348-6022 with a surface temperature of about $880\,$K was observed \cite{Tannock21}.
+The surface temperatures of white dwarf stars, while forming, are of the order of $10^5\,$K \citep{Goldsbury12}.
+Their interior temperatures are much higher, of the order of $10^7\,$K \citep{Mestel52,ST83}.
+They cool down and the surface temperature reaches $2\times 10^4\,$K after hundred million years.
+This temperature falls to $10^4\,$K over the next billion years \citep{Fontaine01}.
+The oldest observed white dwarfs have temperatures of the order of $10^3\,$K \citep{Kaplan14,Kepler16}.